-To frost the white cupcakes, I used an extra large closed star tip to pipe a single ring around each cupcake.
-If you want more lemon, you could even spoon a bit of extra curd in the center.
-Or spoon an extra bit into your mouth, ifyouknowwhatimean.
+To frost these cupcakes, I used a Wilton extra-large closed star tip to pipe a single ring around each cupcake.
+If you want more lemon, make the ring wider and you can spoon a bit of extra curd in the center.